Explore health content from A to Z.

 Use a humidifier, or breathe in steam from a hot shower.
 This may help loosen mucus.

-Drink fluids.
+Drink a lot of water and juice.
 They can soothe the throat and may help thin mucus.

-Ask your health care provider whether to use cough medicine, pain and fever medication, or a decongestant.
+Ask your provider about using cough medicine, pain and fever medication, or a decongestant.

-Is the problem a bacterial infection?
-If so, antibiotics may kill the bacteria, speed healing ,and prevent further complications.
-But most cases of bronchitis are caused by cold or flu viruses.
+Most cases of bronchitis are caused by cold or flu viruses.
 Antibiotics don’t treat viral illness.
 Taking antibiotics when they are not needed increases your risk of getting an infection later that is antibiotic-resistant.
-Your health care provider will prescribe antibiotics if he or she thinks they are likely to help.
+Your provider will prescribe antibiotics if the infection is caused by bacteria.
 If they are prescribed:

 Take the medication until it is used up, even if symptoms have improved.
 If you don’t, the bronchitis may come back.